greg-raven/Uncommon-Sense/_posts/2009-08-17-on-the-value-of-being-irritating.md

 ---
-title: 'On the value of being irritating'
+title: "On the value of being irritating"
 layout: post
 categories:
 - speech